brain-score/brain-score.web/docs/source/modules/deployment.rst

    * Exit the container:  ``exit``.
    * Exit the EC2 host:  ``exit``.

-4. Check the dev website:  ``http://brain-score-web-dev.us-east-2.elasticbeanstalk.com/``.
+4. Check the dev website:  ``https://brain-score-web-dev-updated.kmk2mcntkw.us-east-2.elasticbeanstalk.com``.
-5. If the dev website passes tests, deploy to production:  ``eb deploy brain-score-web-prod --timeout 20``.
+5. If the dev website passes tests, deploy to production:  ``eb deploy brain-score-web-prod-updated --timeout 20``.
-6. If necessary, repeat migrations, but this time begin with ``eb ssh brain-score-web-prod``.
+6. If necessary, repeat migrations, but this time begin with ``eb ssh brain-score-web-prod-updated``.

 To Create Elastic Beanstalk Environments
 ****************************************